gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

       * **JoJo:**  A thinker with a wild imagination.
 Vocal range top: D6,  bottom: Ab4.

-      * **Horton the Elephant:**  A gentle giant who always tries to do the right thing.
+      * **Horton the Elephant:**  A gentle creature who always tries to do the right thing.
 Vocal range top: E6, bottom: A4.

-      * **Gertrude McFuzz:**  Self conscious and nervous bird.​ Vocal range top: Eb5, bottom: F3.
+      * **Gertrude McFuzz:**  Self conscious and nervous.​ Vocal range top: Eb5, bottom: F3.

       * **Mayzie La Bird:**  Self centered, selfish and vain, but not all bad.
 Vocal range top: E5, bottom: G#3.

       * **Sour Kangaroo:**  Loud, brassy and a lot of fun.
 Vocal range top: Eb5, bottom: A3.

-      * **The Wickersham Brothers:**  Get a kick out of making mischief.
+      * **The Wickershams:**  Get a kick out of making mischief.
 Vocal range top: G6, bottom: A4.

       * **The Whos**:  various Dr. Seuss characters.
 Vocal range top: D#5, bottom: G3.
-(Includes Mr. and Mrs.  Mayor and the Grinch)
+(Includes JoJo's Parents and the Grinch)

       * **Jungle Creatures:**  Various Dr.  Seuss characters.
 Vocal range top: Db5,  bottom: A3.
 (Includes Yertle the Turtle and Vlad Vladicoff)
     displayButton: true